Table of Contents

-Ajmoda is a well-known drug for digestive, respiratory diseases, rheumatism and gout.
+Ajmoda is a well-known drug for the digestive, respiratory diseases, rheumatism, and gout.
 It is one of the chief ingredients in many formulations rheumatoid arthritis.

 - Externally, the poultice, made of the powdered seeds in warm water can be applied on the affected joint.

-- Ajmoda Churna / Ajmoda Powder, can be used safely in following conditions:
+- Ajmoda Churna / Ajmoda Powder, can be used safely in the following conditions:

 - Colic, indigestion, bloating, gas